 Jazz Club Zemun, Belgrade

-Jazz Club Zemun in Belgrade has live jazz sessions every Tuesday.
+Jazz Club Zemun in Belgrade has live sessions every Tuesday.
 The people playing could be well-known jazz virtuosos, but also up and coming locals.
-The great thing about this spot is that you can find all types of people here from all walks of life, Jazz Club Zemun brings all of them together.
-These jazz nights on Tuesdays are pretty popular according to our local Dušan, so it might be smart to book a table when visiting!
+The great thing about this spot is that you can find all types of people here from all walks of life, this club brings all of them together.
+Their Tuesday night sessions are pretty popular according to our local Dušan, so it might be smart to book a table when visiting!

 The Jazz Bar, Edinburgh

 An underground cavern jazz bar?
 Why not!
 This place hosts multiple different live acts and has a great, intimate atmosphere.
 The perfect place to dance the night away.
 Our Edinburgh local Gwilym, a musician himself, says that in his favorite live venue, The Jazz Bar, “laid-back acoustic and jazz start around 18:00, but things heat up later on as funkier/rockier acts take the stage”.

 If you manage to find your way in the Florentine streets and find Jazz Bar‘s hidden entrance you’re in for a great night.
 Wednesday night is jazz night, and on the other nights, they play other genres.
 According to our Florence local Matilde, the club’s biggest advantage is its opening times: “It opens at 23:00 and closes at 04:00!“.

 Join the Jazzkeller with its unique atmosphere and amazing performers such as Juliana da Silva, a Brazilian singer.
 Our local Aroon loves attending her performances because her concerts are like a small journey to Brazil.
 It’s the perfect occasion to widen your horizons by listening to the songs of Brazilian composers.
 This is a tiny spot, originally a wine cellar, so make sure to reserve a spot on their website!